 Wrapping and braces

 In this tab, customize the code style options, which PyCharm Edu will apply on reformatting the source code.
-The left-hand pane contains the list of exceptions (Keep when reformatting), and placement and alignment options for the various code constructs (lists, statements, operations, annotations, etc.) The right-hand pane shows preview.
+The left-hand pane contains the list of exceptions (Keep when reformatting), and placement and alignment options for the various code constructs (lists, statements, operations, annotations, and so on) The right-hand pane shows preview.

 Alignment takes precedence over indentation options.